RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-0-12-january-2021.md

 - RS49404 - Fixed a bug in for upgrades with custom directories that prevent users from creating databases via the web UI console.
 - RS43961 - bigkeys command fixed to handle non-printable key names
 - RS45707 - Fixed a bug that caused RCP (Redis Cloud Pro) databases to reject connections while resharding the database.
-- RS51144 - Fixed a bug in the syncer process that was stopping synchronization between all instances in some scenarios of network disconnection of one or more participation clusters.
+- RS51144 - Fixed a bug in the syncer process that was stopping synchronization between all instances in some scenarios of network disconnection of one or more participating clusters.

 ### Known limitations